Khlayy/SQL-Projects/README.md

 I selected datasets with varying complexities to enhance my SQL and data analytics skills.

 ## Data Understanding
 Most of the datasets I worked on these projects relates to my passion and profession.
-As a chemical engineer and a Ghibli fan, I worked on US EPA's SCIL and Studio Ghibli datasets and performed data cleaning, manipulation, and exploratory data analysis (EDA), refining my skills and expanding my capabilities in SQL.
+As a chemical engineer and a Ghibli fan, I worked on US EPA's SCIL and Studio Ghibli datasets, and performed data cleaning, manipulation, and exploratory data analysis (EDA), refining my skills and expanding my capabilities in SQL.

 ## Technologies
 SQL